Pratt to Outline 2008 Agenda at Annual Meeting Dec. 4

 The Association will host a forum "The Legal Edge: What You Need to Know About the Law to Ensure the Success of Your Small Business" for Philadelphia minority business owners on Thursday, Nov.
 29.

 Volunteer attorneys will be on hand to provide practical legal tips and answers to tough legal questions about employment, contracts, workers' compensation, taxes, zoning and maintaining compliance with city regulations.

-Sponsors of the program to date include the African American Chamber of Commerce, the Greater Philadelphia Hispanic Chamber of Commerce, Asian American Chamber of Commerce of Greater Philadelphia, the Global Indian Chamber of Commerce and the Minority Business Enterprise Council as well as several local minority bar associations.
+Sponsors of the program to date include the African American Chamber of Commerce, the Greater Philadelphia Hispanic Chamber of Commerce, Asian American Chamber of Commerce of Greater Philadelphia, the Global Indian Chamber of Commerce, the Minority Business Enterprise Council, the Hispanic Bar Association of Pennsylvania and The Barristers' Association of Philadelphia.

 The program begins at 8 a.m. in the 11th floor Conference Center of Bar Association headquarters.
 Click here

 The State Civil Litigation Section is sponsoring a CLE potpourri at its Wednesday, Nov.
 28 Annual Meeting at the National Liberty Museum, 321 Chestnut St.